BouchardLab/nersc_python/README.md

 The `docker` folder contains `Dockerfile` and `entrypoint.sh` files. `Dockerfile` specifies a basic [Python 3.7 conda-based python environment](https://hub.docker.com/repository/docker/jesselivezey/nersc_conda_3.7/general) which has the following standard scientific python libraries installed

+ * NumPy
+ * SciPy
- * TODO
+ * Scikit-Learn

 along with NERSC compatible version of

- * TODO
+ * mpi4py

- and an `mpi4py` [utilities library](https://github.com/BouchardLab/mpi_utils) the lab has developed.
+ and `mpi_utils`, an mpi4py [utilities library](https://github.com/BouchardLab/mpi_utils) the lab has developed.

  You can build python environments on top of this image for use for your projects.
 An example can be found at TODO.

  ## Slurm scripts

  There are many ways to use the HPC systems are NERSC.
 There are a few things to think about before starting

 Job types
 * Dependency